gregnsk/seagate-exos-x-csi-demo/cortx-k8s-aws/README.md

 ```

 ## 5 IPs and Ports to communicate with CORTX
-CORTX on Kubernetes has an IP for management interface.
-Access it via cortx-control-clusterip-svc K8s service.
-By default, CSM is
 | Interface | IP(s) | Port(s)
 | --- | --- | --- |
 | Management | cortx-control-clusterip-svc K8s service | tcp/8081